PetroleumCyberneticsGroup/FieldOpt/Docker/README.md

 sudo docker build -t fieldopt .
 ```
 This will create a local docker image named `fieldopt`.
-If everything was successful, the output of
-`./FieldOpt --help` should be printed at the end.
 Call `sudo docker image ls` to list all your local
 images.